lkerr/groundfish-MSE/documentation/hpccUMASS_runMSE.md

 echo "runPre complete"       # Print statement indicating job is done
 ```
-There are new processes going on in runPre.sh:
+There are new processes going on in runPre.sh that we haven't discussed:
 * ```rm -r -f groundfish-MSE/``` deletes the previous groundfish-MSE directory if it already exists

 * ```module load git/2.1.3``` loads git to the environment so it can be used